10 Facts You Might Not Know About Olive Garden

 10. A GRAND FORKS COLUMNIST BECAME FAMOUS FOR HER OLIVE GARDEN REVIEW.

-A Grand Forks, N.D., food columnist became an overnight sensation thanks to her review of an Olive Garden.
-Marilyn Hagerty, an 88-year-old reporter for the Grand Forks Herald, covered a newly opened location and gave it a glimmering review.
-Likely because of the chain’s love-hate relationship with foodies, her article went viral.
-“All in all, it is the largest and most beautiful restaurant now operating in Grand Forks,” she wrote.
+A Grand Forks, North Dakota, food columnist became an overnight sensation thanks to her review of an Olive Garden.
+Marilyn Hagerty, an 88-year-old reporter for the Grand Forks Herald, covered a newly opened location and gave it a gushing review.
+Likely because of the chain's love-hate relationship with foodies, her article went viral.
+"All in all, it is the largest and most beautiful restaurant now operating in Grand Forks," she wrote.
 "The chicken Alfredo ($10.95) was warm and comforting on a cold day.
 The portion was generous.
 My server was ready with Parmesan cheese."
-Her review spread across the Internet and attracted the attention of well-known food personalities, including chef Anthony Bourdain, who offered Hagerty a book deal and wrote the foreword, calling her critiques the "antidote to snark."
-And, like many Olive Garden fans, Hagerty returned for more; after the release of the chain’s breadstick sandwiches, she wrote a follow-up review.
-Even food reporters can’t say no to those breadsticks.
+Her review spread across the internet and attracted the attention of well-known food personalities, including chef Anthony Bourdain, who offered Hagerty a book deal and wrote the foreword, calling her critiques the "antidote to snark."
+And, like many Olive Garden fans, Hagerty returned for more; after the release of the chain's breadstick sandwiches, she wrote a follow-up review.
+Even food reporters can't say no to those breadsticks.